Scotchman0/LinuxBind/README.md

 10. Inform user that restart will be required, and prompt for restart/delay.

-Invoke shell script with -x to output everything: sh -x dukebind.sh
+Invoke shell script with -x to output everything: sh -x UbuntuBind.sh
-Log to the file you want with: sh -x dukebind.sh >> ~/Desktop/output.log
+Log to the file you want with: sh -x UbuntuBind.sh >> ~/Desktop/output.log

 Logging and updates to syntax coming in future builds.